zoneflax/rogalia/README.md

 The Rogalia client requires [Node](https://nodejs.org/en/) to be installed.
 Currently the LTS suffices.

-In the client directory run the following command:
-> npm install
+Then use express to run the web server.

 When building on Windows, asset symlinks won't work.
 To set up NTFS hardlinks run the following commands in Git Bash:
 > sh scripts/fix-symlinks.sh